-Brief Review of the Previous Lessons:
+Brief Review of The Previous Lessons:

-We cannot do this in our strength or by works, but we can respond to His love by crying out for Him to raise us up and then submitting & yielding to the process.
+We cannot do this in our strength or by works, but we can respond to His love by crying out for Him to raise us up, then submitting and yielding to the process.
 We need to be faithful by His grace with the little we have so that He might give more light to us.
-We need to move in the light that we have, (getting with the program), like it’s important to us.
+We need to move in the light that we have, getting with the program like it’s important to us.

-The process of growth starts by reading/hearing the Word, then walking in the Word by the Spirit, then having the Word internalized so that is what naturally flows out of us….His life, the last Adam.
+The process of growth starts by reading and hearing the Word.
+Then, walking in the Word by the Spirit.
+Then, having the Word internalized so that is what naturally flows out of us, His life, the last Adam.

-“And there are three that bear witness [point and lead to God] in earth [which is US for we are formed from the earth], the SPIRIT, and the WATER, and the BLOOD: and these three agree in one.“— 1John 5:8
+“And there are three that bear witness [point and lead to God] in the earth [which is us for we are formed from the earth], the SPIRIT, and the WATER, and the BLOOD: and these three agree in one.“— 1 John 5:8

 Beginning of Lesson 4

 Part 1: The First Three Holy Convocation Feast Days

 Holidays are times of assembling together to commemorate something important.
 The word “holiday” has its origin in the word “holy day.”
 There are certain Holy Days assigned by God for the nation of Israel.
 They are also called Feast Days.